 The Lifetime ISA withdrawal charge is designed so that the Government recovers the bonus and any investment growth received.
 Your savings may be reduced and the amount you get back may be less than you paid in.

-The 25% government charge is applied to the amount you withdraw.
+Any withdrawals from your LISA which are not lifetime events will have a 25% government penalty charge applied.
 As well as recovering the 25% government bonus, you'll also lose some of your own savings and will receive back less than you invested.
 This is demonstrated in the example below.

 This example doesn't include any interest earned.